Fort Ross Windmill

 The windmill was officially unveiled on Oct.
 20, 2012, at the Fort Ross Harvest Festival.
 A scale model of the windmill is also on display in the Fort Ross Visitors Center.

-There’s plenty more to see at Fort Ross State Historic Park, of course, including a museum with comprehensive displays about the region’s three main eras (Kashaya Indian, Russian, and Ranch eras).
+There's plenty more to see at Fort Ross State Historic Park, of course, including a museum with comprehensive displays about the region's three main influences (the Kashaya Indian, Russian, and Spanish and Mexican rancho eras).

 You'll be able to tour the authentic Rotchev House and replica buildings that include a chapel and warehouses, and you can also visit the beach and tidal pools, go hiking on the coastal bluff, enjoy a picnic, and much more.

-Fort Ross is open daily from 10 a.m.-5 p.m.
-It is closed Thanksgiving Day and Christmas Day.
+Park grounds are open daily from sunrise to sunset; the fort compound and visitors center are open daily 10 a.m.-4:30 p.m.
+Fort Ross is closed Thanksgiving Day and Christmas Day.
 Entrance fee is $8 per car.